GlobalWebIndex/kamon-stackdriver/README.md

     tick-interval = 2 seconds

     # Make the identifiers compatible with what Stackdriver Trace expects.
-    identity-provider = "nl.markvandertol.kamonstackdriver.SpanIdentityProvider"
+    identity-provider = "kamon.stackdriver.SpanIdentityProvider"
   }
 }
 ```

 ### Library configuration

 See `reference.conf`.
-In all cases the `kamon.metric.resource` property has to be updated to reflect for what resource
+In all cases the `kamon.stackdriver.metric.resource` property has to be updated to reflect for what resource
 you're collecting metrics.